gouravdhar/Avoid-Obstacles-Game-using-Pygame/README.md

 # Pygame
-A simple game created using pygame
+This is a basic game coded in python using pygame library.